Business Account Identifiers

 Using Parent Accounts

-In MYOB Advanced, your company's customers and vendors can be organized into hierarchies with parent and child companies to reflect the relations among the companies while allowing you to preserve each as a separate entity in the system, if needed.
+In MYOB Acumatica, your company's customers and vendors can be organized into hierarchies with parent and child companies to reflect the relations among the companies while allowing you to preserve each as a separate entity in the system, if needed.
 Any of your vendors or customers can be a parent of another vendor or customer.
 When you create a vendor or customer business account, you can select the ID of its parent in the Parent Account list on the Vendors (AP303000) or Customers (AR303000) form.
 On either form, this list includes all vendor and customer identifiers based on the BIZACCT segmented key, so that you can pick the appropriate vendor or customer as a parent.

 On some forms, users can select objects of different types from the same lookup list.
 For example, when preparing time cards, employees can select in the same box either a project or a contract on which they spent their work hours.
 To make this possible, identifiers of these objects should have similar structures.
 The structure that should be common for multiple segmented keys, is defined in the parent segmented key.
 Segmented keys for object identifiers that should have similar structure are called child keys and inherit their structure from the parent key.
 That is, the child key has the same number of segments as the parent key, and all its segments have the same lengths as the respective segments of the parent key.